Constraints on lepton-flavor mixing with third-generation new physics: Numerical Analysis

 We list the set of inputs most relevant to our analysis in Table~\ref{tab:SMvalues}.
 The SM central values for the LFU ratios $R_{K^{(*)}}$ are quoted from \texttt{Flavio}~\cite{Straub:2018kue}, while their uncertainties are expected to be at the percent level according, for instance, to \cite{Bordone:2016gaq,Isidori:2020acz}.
 In the case of $\mathcal{B}(B_s \to \mu^+\mu^-)$, the SM prediction is taken from \cite{Czaja:2024the}.

 Concerning the CKM matrix, we follow the same prescription as in \cite{Allwicher:2024ncl}.
-Given the tension on the determination of $|V_{cb}|$, this parameter is extracted from a combination of the global fit for the inclusive determination~\cite{Finauri:2023kte} and the recent exclusive determination~\cite{Bordone:2024weh}.
+Given the tension in the determination of $|V_{cb}|$, this parameter is extracted from a combination of the global fit for the inclusive determination~\cite{Finauri:2023kte} and the recent exclusive determination~\cite{Bordone:2024weh}, which also agrees with the previous analyses in \cite{Martinelli:2021onb,Martinelli:2021myh,Martinelli:2022xir,Martinelli:2023fwm} and with the global fits in \cite{UTfit:2022hsi,FlavourLatticeAveragingGroupFLAG:2024oxs}.
 The Wolfenstein parameters $\bar\rho$ and $\bar\eta$ are fixed from observables sensitive to the angles only, and $\lambda$ from super-allowed $\beta$ decays.
 The value of $|V_{cb}|$ obtained as described above is then used to extract the parameter $A$.
 This prescription yields the values in Table~\ref{tab:SMvalues}.